bleutz1/ski-video-editor/README.md

 ## Motivation

-This project started as a practical problem in waterski media production: converting landscape footage originally captured for coaching into engaging short-form content without manual editing.
-As an athlete and aerospace engineer, it became an opportunity to apply control systems thinking (state machines, EMA filtering, velocity coasting) to a real computer vision pipeline — and to build something genuinely useful for my sport.
+This project was created to solve a practical problem in waterski media production: converting landscape jump and slalom footage originally used for coaching and self-coaching into engaging short-form social-media-ready content without requiring manual video editing.

+As an athlete and engineer, this project combines my interests in sports, software development, and applying engineering concepts to real-world problems.

 ---